 Secrets of Reading: In Conversation with Bahar Behbahani and Tishan Hsu

-This event marks the closing celebration of the Under the Influence: A Traveling Library of Books that Inspire Artists installation that was presented at Asia Art Archive in America throughout the summer 2019.
-The conversation will be moderated by AAA-A’s Furen Dai and Cici Wu and will be followed by a reception in the garden.
+This event marked the closing celebration of the Under the Influence: A Traveling Library of Books that Inspire Artists installation that was presented at Asia Art Archive in America throughout the summer 2019.
+The conversation was moderated by AAA-A’s Furen Dai and Cici Wu and was followed by a reception in the garden.

 Bahar Behbahani works in a range of media—such as painting, video, installation and performative talks—to layer Western archival matters, cartography, horticultural history, and our contemporary position into a new hybrid narrative.
 Through her research-based practice she approaches landscape as a metaphor for politics and poetics.
 She has held solo exhibitions at the Hood Museum of Art, Dartmouth College and Thomas Erben Gallery, New York.
 Her work has been presented in numerous group exhibitions including EMPAC, Troy, NY and the 11th Shanghai Biennale.
 Behbahani is a recipient of a 2019 Creative Capital award and participated in The Brown Foundation Fellows Program at the Dora Maar Hous in Ménerbes, France, among others.
 She earned her BFA in Painting from Alzahara University and her MFA in Painting from Azad University of Art, both in Tehran, Iran.